mauroservienti/milestone.github.io/_posts/fuss-about-eventual-consistency.md

 Eventual consistency causes headaches, primarily if not only in the "read your own writes" scenario.

-## A note: Eventual consistency is with us
+## A note: Eventual consistency is with us...

-And has always been unless pessimistic locking was in place.
-Let's look at another example: in the previously mentioned e-commerce, there is a strange rule, also known as invariant—[which is evil](https://milestone.topics.it/2021/05/05/tales-of-a-reservation.html), stating that customers cannot buy any out-of-stock product.
+...and has always been unless pessimistic locking was in place.
+Let's look at another example: in the previously mentioned e-commerce scenario, there is a strange rule, also known as invariant—[which is evil](https://milestone.topics.it/2021/05/05/tales-of-a-reservation.html), stating that customers cannot buy any out-of-stock product.
 The only possible way to enforce the rule is to serialize requests to the database using the highest possible transaction level.
 If that's not the case, there's always a chance of [phantom reads](https://sqlsolutionsgroup.com/dodging-phantom-reads/) leading to more than one customer ordering the last-in-stock [lightsaber](https://en.wikipedia.org/wiki/Lightsaber).

 That is to demonstrate that unless we explicitly design to prevent eventual consistency from happening, the system has a chance of being affected.
 Sure, it might be a rare scenario, but still, it needs to be protected from the lack of complete consistency.
 I'd even argue it could be a worse scenario; it's subtle and hard to detect.